ltenny/NetTracker/README.md

 - run NetTracker
 - unique IPs outside the USA are printed to the console.
 Suspect countries are printed in red.
   All unique IPs are logged in files in the current directory
-- Tested under the latest version of Windows 10, you mileage will likely vary with other versions
+- Tested under the latest version of Windows 10, your mileage will likely vary with other versions